2023 Summer Research Program

 Fun SRA Activities

 Greg Pask (Biology) will be organizing game nights.
 All are welcome.
 Bring your favorite games.
 Snacks will be provided by Undergraduate Research.
-The first is on Thursday, 6/30 at 7 pm in MBH 319.
+Dates: Wednesday, 6/21 and 7/12 at 7 pm in MBH 319.

 Responsible Conduct of Research (RCR)